vmsaif/expert-system-in-prolog/readme.md

 ```
 Please enter the name/full path of the file containing the knowledge base:

-For example: 'knowledge_base.pl' or 'c:\\Users\\desktop\\finalProject\\knowledge_base.pl' with the quotes.
+For example: 'knowledge_base.pl'. or 'c:\\Users\\desktop\\finalProject\\knowledge_base.pl'. with the quotes and dot.
 |:
 ```
+MAKE SURE TO ADD THE PERIOD AT THE END OF THE PATH TO EXECUTE THE COMMAND (the normal prolog way).

-The user should provide the path of the knowledge base file.
+For Windows users, the user should provide the path of the knowledge base file.
 For example:
 ```
 'C:\\\\Users\\\\vmsai\\\\Documents\\\\COMP456\\\\FinalProject\\\\knowledge_base.pl'.
 ```
 The file is then loaded into the prolog environment.

 From then on, the system will start querying for the next step.
-The user can enter y to start the search or n to quit the expert system.
-The user can also enter q to quit or help to see the instructions in the expert system at any time.
+The user can enter `y` to start the search or `n`.
+To quit the expert system.
+The user can also enter `q` to quit or help to see the instructions in the expert system at any time.

 ## Implimentation: